 Students in a graduate program must maintain a cumulative GPA of 3.0 by the end of the current semester.
 Academic probation will be communicated in writing by the dean of academic engagement and administration.
-MPS students on academic probation must meet with the dean of business and management.
-WBGC students on academic probation must meet with the director of education at the California campus.

 Academic dismissal will be rendered if a student: